German verbs: Agent nouns

 Agent nouns (e.g. photographer from photograph in English) are constructed by taking the infinitive, removing the ending and replacing it by -er, -ler or -er(er).
 If the person is a woman, the endings have an extra -in on them.
-Note that in the explicitly feminine form a second syllable er is omitted, if the infinitive ends on ern or eren.
+In the explicitly feminine form a second syllable er is omitted, if the infinitive ends on ern or eren.